conjurer-rich/fast-flow-flywheel/pages/engagements/sustained-rotation.md

 - **Delivery:** Remote or hybrid
 - **Cadence:** Quarterly, with monthly check-ins if needed
 - **Scope:** Defined quarterly objectives aligned to strategic flow goals
-- **Pricing:** Custom packages based on scope and scale (e.g. £10k–£15k per quarter)
+- **Pricing:** Custom packages based on scope and scale (e.g. from £36k per quarter)

 ## ✅ Let’s Embed the Rhythm

-If you're ready to evolve continuously, without reorg fatigue,we’re ready to help.
+If you're ready to evolve continuously, without reorg fatigue, we’re ready to help.

 [📅 Book a Strategy Call](/contact)